 - Trucking Litigation Tactics and Resources: Commercial trucking companies possess extensive experience defending big-rig accident claims.
 Most trucking companies also have rapid response teams that may be dispatched to a trucking accident scene almost immediately to investigate and begin developing a defense strategy.
 Trucking companies and their insurance carriers have a virtually limitless supply of financial resources and trucking accident experts.
 When you pursue a Kentucky semi-truck accident claim, you need a tractor-trailer accident law firm with experience handling trucking accident claims and that has access to top experts.

 - Trucking Industry Practice of Manipulating Evidence: Many Kentucky trucking accident claims are adversely affected because critical evidence is altered or destroyed.
 Drivers of semi-trucks are required to maintain logbooks that document driving time, rest breaks, vehicle inspections, maintenance issues, and other factors that may provide valuable insight into the cause of a trucking accident in Kentucky.
-Our experienced Kentucky semi-truck accident attorneys at Goeing and Goeing, PLLC engage in aggressive discovery to obtain fuel receipts, hotel bills, email correspondence, and other documents that can be used to expose evidence that is being manipulated in logbooks.
+Our experienced Kentucky semi-truck accident attorneys at Goeing Goeing and McQuinn, PLLC engage in aggressive discovery to obtain fuel receipts, hotel bills, email correspondence, and other documents that can be used to expose evidence that is being manipulated in logbooks.
 We also take affirmative action to prevent a tractor-trailer from having damage repaired and to preserve black box data recorder information.

 Causes of Kentucky Tractor-Trailer Accidents

 There are many different types of negligent practices that may be a factor in causing a Kentucky trucking accident.
 These include the following:

 - Drivers that fail to drive at a safe speed given the braking and handling limitations of commercial trucks

 - Lack of awareness of “no zones” which are large truck blind spots